Shimin233/Python100days/Day17_Pickle.md

 ## The Pickle module
-The module of Pickle can store almost everything in the form of binary numbers and permanently(?).
+The module of Pickle can store almost everything in the form of binary numbers, permanently(?).

 Storing is called 'pickling' and reading 'unpickling'.